FEATURE-Child singing star Jackie Evancho balances school, career

 Despite her lack of formal music training, Evancho has been blessed with such a good musical ear that she has a virtually photographic memory for what she hears.

 "When she starts, she can see the entire song in front of her.
-It's a rare gift," said her traveling conductor John Mario Di Costanzo, who has worked with some of the world's top opera divas.
+It's a rare gift," said her traveling conductor John Mario Di Costanzo, a New York-based opera coach who has worked with some of the world's top opera divas.
 "Jackie sees the architecture of a piece as she is singing."

-Evancho performs at 2,000-seat concert halls around the country about three times a month, and has almost 100 concerts under her belt.
+Evancho performs at 2,000-seat concert halls around the country about three times a month, and has some 50 concerts under her belt.
 After a Christmas show, she did two Florida performances last week and will be at the 2,600-seat Celebrity Theatre in Phoenix on Jan 18.

 "My parents don't want me to be exhausted.
 They let me stay home as much as possible so I can have my friends over," she said.

-The last two years were spent in cyber-schooling, but Jackie missed the classroom and returned this week to public school.
+The last two years were spent in cyber-schooling, but Jackie missed the classroom and returned this week to a public school near her home in the Pittsburgh suburbs.

 How big her career will become is still hard to say.
 She has no ambitions to become a pop singer, and says the classical crossover genre suits her voice better.